 - Vitamin B6, which is helpful for making the protein hemoglobin that helps carry oxygen around the body

 - Manganese, essential for protecting mitochondria (the powerhouse of the cell) from free radical damage

 - Vitamin C, to protect us from damage caused by free radicals

 - Potassium, an important electrolyte that helps to maintain fluid balance

 If you have trouble getting in your recommended amount of fruit every day, keep some bananas on the counter, or throw one in your bag for an easy, portable snack.

-For long-lasting energy, add protein with a tablespoon of almond or unsweetened peanut butter, or make a sandwich with sliced bananas on whole grain bread.
+For long-lasting energy, add a tablespoon of almond or unsweetened peanut butter for protein, or make a sandwich with sliced bananas on whole grain bread.